ghrr/drat/README.md

 ## License

-All packages in the repo are released under their respective licenses.
+All packages in the ghrr repository are released under their respective licenses.